antixenoinitiative/axiwiki/dealing-with-swarm.md

 **Passing the Interceptor to put the swarm between you and the interceptor.**

-1. Turn FA-Off, face the interceptor,
+1. Turn FA-Off, face straight away from the interceptor, make sure the Interceptor is at the 180 degree mark on your Radar.
-2. Transfer pips to ENG and boost directly towards it.
-Passing by it closely.
+2. Transfer pips to ENG and boost away.
-Make sure to avoid getting hit by lightning.

 3. Deploy a heatsink around 4 km and do a barrel roll if the swarm begins firing on you.
 This disrupts the aim of the swarm.
 Use this same strategy if at any point you cannot outrun the Thargoid(s).

-**If the swarm is between you and the interceptor, turn around in FA-off and face the swarm.**
+4. **If the swarm is between you and the interceptor, turn around in FA-off and face the swarm.**
 Keep an eye on your distance to the interceptor so it doesn't get too close.

 ## Missile Baiting